Techshailesh/Python/Basics/Working-with -python-strings.md

 For example, you could make it so that a string splits whenever the .split() method encounters a dot, .

 ![Snip20230131_10](https://user-images.githubusercontent.com/93876736/215763542-d22ba6cd-8a13-4951-808b-9c7d3a0ab85e.png)

+2) JOIN FUNCTION-

+This is just precisley opposite of Split functions .
+Here, you provide a list as an input and get a string as an output.9